Touring Wembley Stadium

 I highly recommend taking a tour of Wembley Stadium.

 It’s the national stadium of Great Britain, home of championship games ranging from amateur to the FA Cup Final, as well as many other games like the Champions League Final.
 This is why the phrase “going to Wembley” carries so much meaning in English football.
-In 2024 it will also be the home for the UEFA Champions League Final.
+In 2024 it was also the home for the UEFA Champions League Final.

 It also hosts concerts, boxing matches, NFL games, all sorts of stuff.